cenfun/monocart-coverage-reports/README.md

 ```

 ## `mcr` CLI
-> The CLI will run the program as a [child process](https://nodejs.org/docs/latest/api/child_process.html) with `NODE_V8_COVERAGE=dir` util it exits gracefully, and generate the coverage report with the coverage data from the `dir`.
+> The CLI will run the program as a [child process](https://nodejs.org/docs/latest/api/child_process.html) with `NODE_V8_COVERAGE=dir` until it exits gracefully, and generate the coverage report with the coverage data from the `dir`.
 - Global mode
 ```sh
 npm i monocart-coverage-reports -g